 Eggs are usually laid in either April or May.
 A long-lived female may lay fertile eggs as late as July and so may be on the wing at the same time as the next generation emerges in July.
 Another evergreen shrub used for hibernation is holly.
 Adult Brimstones have unusually long probosces, enabling them to feed on flowers with deep nectaries, such as the flowers of Runner Bean, Wild Sweet Pea, Teasel and Buddleia.
 They need to spend long hours nectaring in order to build up fat reserves for the winter.

-So to summarise: in order to attract Brimstones to any garden, we need: Buckthorn Shrubs for breeding, nectar plants such as the ones mentioned above, and shrubs such as holly and ivy for hibernation.
+Buckthorns are great for attracting a range of wildlife to the garden, as the pollen is useful for many insects, including bees, and the berries are a winter food source for birds.
+In order to attract Brimstones to any garden, we need: Buckthorn Shrubs for breeding, nectar plants such as the ones mentioned above, and shrubs such as holly and ivy for hibernation.
 Is your garden a home for Brimstones?